kaydoh/data-journalism/openrefine/readme.md

 * Switch to **Show as: records** instead of rows.
 You should see that OpenRefine is changing the record after each entry in Column 1.

 We need to apply all of the totals to each row within the company total.
 Under the company total column, choose a cell transformation to bring up the formula box.
-Here's the formula to whatever is in the last row to all rows in the record:
+Here's the formula to put whatever is in the last row to all rows in the record:

 			row.record.cells["company total"].value[-1]